 - Add the powdered sugar into the butter in 2 batches.
 Go slowly until incorporated, scraping sides of bowl as needed, then mix on medium for 1 additional minute.

-- Add in the vanilla until combined.
-Next, add in milk ½ Tbsp at a time and incorporate.
+- Next, add in milk ½ tablespoon at a time and incorporate.
 You might find you need a little less milk or a tad bit more to get it the right consistency for your preference of piping.

 - Whip on a medium speed for 2 minutes.
 Add in freeze dried strawberries and mix until incorporated.